Wharton Customer Analytics

 Jamie Moldafsky, WG’89, Chief Marketing and Communications Officer at Nielsen

-Tony Pace, President and CEO of Marketing Accountability Standards Board
+Tony Pace, President and Chief Executive Officer of Marketing Accountability Standards Board

 Vineet Sharma, Chief Operations Officer at Pizza Hut Asia Pacific